 The sorting of the shows can be adjusted.
 If you are not interested in the episode number shown on top of the thumbnails, or don't want to be bothered with rating stars, then you can switch them off.

-You can buy the TV Show Add-on described above as an In-app purchase within the Movie Explorer app.
+The TV Show module described above as an In-app purchase within the Movie Explorer app.
 Click on the 'In App-Purchases' menu item under the main 'Movie Explorer' menu.
 After buying this add-on, it will be activated immediately.

 To get started, simply perform a rescan on your existing movie file locations by selecting 'Refresh' from the right click context menu.
 Or add a new file location if you keep your TV Show files separate from your movie files.